shravanthi94/Yelp-GraphQL-/README.md

 2. Open the terminal in the folder "frontend".
 3. Execute "npm install" to install all the dependencies.
 4. Execute "npm start" to run the frontend server.

+Open the browser and navigate to Front end server's IP address with Port number (Eg: 127.0.0.1:3000) to find the landing page.